 Overall I love the concept of this book and its ability to give makers some tools in order to create a wide range of diverse dolls that are as unique and special as the people that you would make them for.
 This type of resource is something that has been needed for some time, I just wish it had provided a bit more thorougly explained support so that it could be accessible for makers of all skill-levels.
 I’d recommend this book for intermediate to advanced crocheters that are comfortable with problem-solving and experimentation in their making.

 This book has an errata available for an error found on page 39.
 Find it on the David & Charles website here.

 Crochet You!
 Free Bonus Project

 There is a bonus project available as a free PDF download on the David & Charles website for this book which is a small eye mask for the doll.
 Check out the free doll eye mask pattern on David & Charles website here.

-If you'd like to purchase a copy of Crochet You! by Nathalie Amiel, it is available for purchase from Amazon or Book Depository.
+If you'd like to purchase a copy of Crochet You! by Nathalie Amiel, it is available for purchase from Amazon.

 Join The Loopy Lamb Crochet Community Facebook Group to connect with other crocheters and share your fabulous projects!
 Don’t forget to follow me on social media so you don’t miss a thing.

 Crochet You!
 Book Giveaway!

 Thanks to David & Charles Publishing, I have one (1) copy of Crochet You! by Nathalie Amiel to giveaway!